Does this test have other names?

 What might affect my test results?

-Certain medications cause theophylline to break down more slowly in the body, which can lead to higher test results.
+Certain medicines cause theophylline to break down more slowly in the body, which can lead to higher test results.
 These include:

 Cimetidine, used to treat problems related to stomach acid